Maserati Biturbo: Biturbo spyder (Tipo AM333)

-The convertible iteration of the Biturbo was designed and assembled by Zagato in Milan.
-It was Zagato's first work for Maserati since the A6G/2000 thirty years earlier.
+The convertible iteration of the Biturbo was designed by Giuseppe Mittino and assembled by Zagato in Milan.
+It was Zagato's first work for Maserati since the A6G/2000 30 years earlier.
 Embo of Caramagna was first commissioned to develop a four-seater cabriolet version of the Biturbo, which was shown at the April 1982 Turin Auto Show, but their proposal never made it to production.

 The Spyder was built on a 2400 mm wheelbase, some 114 mm shorter than the coupé's.
 Still, since it is a strict two-seater with folding rear seats, the luggage space was larger than in the original Biturbo.
 It was on this short chassis that the sporty hardtop Karif was later developed.
 Overall, 3,076 Spyders were built over a ten-year period.
 This was a production record for open-topped Maseratis.

 The first Spyder was launched at the Turin Motor Show in 1984.
 It was offered with both the 2.0-litre and 2.5-litre "export" engine.
 Two years later, fuel injection was implemented and the car was now called the Spyder i.
 297 were made with the 2.0 L engine and 122 with the 2.5 L engine.

 In 1989, the Spyder received a facelift, known as Spyder i 1990 (or '90).
 The car received the full 1988 Gandini treatment, one year after the other models: rounded grille, fuller bumpers, aerodynamic wing mirrors and 15" wheels on five-lug hubs.
 As on the rest of the Biturbos, the export engine had the increased displacement of 2.8-litres.
 A four-speed automatic transmission was available on request.
 As for the saloons, all engines benefitted from water-cooled turbochargers and intercoolers, increasing reliability considerably over the earlier models.

 The third series, or Spyder III, was introduced in 1991 in occasion of Gandini's second facelift that renewed the entire range.
 This included the new bonnet and grille, ellypsoidal headlights in body-colour housings, a spoiler at the base of the windscreen, deeper body-colour sills and 16-inch seven-spoke wheels.
 The Spyder IIIs were fitted with Maserati's Ranger limited slip differential.
 Whereas the 2.0 L third series Spyder received 24-valve engines, 2.8 L cars still used 18-valves, thus remaining the only 2.8 L Biturbo model to never get a four-valve head upgrade.